noxthot/ss22_julia_workshop/pages/datascience/unsupervised_learning.md

 \figalt{PCA with colors}{/assets/pages/datascience/plot_pca_color.json}

 By clicking on the different labels, you are able to hide and show them.
-We recommend to have a look at pairs of colours.
+We recommend to have a look at pairs of colors.
 We see for example that there is quite some overlapping in `1`s and `7`s but hardly any overlap in `1`s and `0`s.
 So we expect learning algorithms to be easily able to discriminate between `1`s and `0`s while probably having a harder time distinguishing between `1` and `7`.
 But still we have to keep in mind that we lost a lot of information when transforming to two dimensions, so probably we find a better method for our data set.